aws-samples/recorded-voice-insight-extraction-webapp/README.md

 ### AWS Permission Prerequisites
-The minimal IAM permissions needed to bootstrap and deploy the stacks from this repo are described in `ReVIEW/infra/minimal-iam-policy.json`.
+The minimal IAM permissions needed to bootstrap and deploy the cdk are described in `ReVIEW/infra/minimal-iam-policy.json`.
 Ensure the customer creates this policy and associates it with your user or role in their environment.

-### *Deploy the backend CDK stack*
+### *Deploy the CDK stacks*

 ```{bash}
 $ cd infra